 The actual teaching was probably the scariest thing about the whole move for me.
 I was perfectly fine with moving halfway around the world but the prospect of standing in front of thirty-odd children and having to actually teach them something was daunting, to say the least.
 The 300-hour course from the TEFL Institute had prepared me well for this but even still I wasn’t overly confident and so, just before coming to Thailand I also took TEFL’s 10-hour virtual TEFL course, as it included teaching practice and served well as a little refresher since it had been almost two years since completing my course.

 The run-up to the first class was definitely the hardest part.
-Thailand is a bit notorious for lack of communication in work settings and on my first day in the office I was told to create four full syllabi in a week and have them correlate to the Thai government curriculum.
+Thailand is a bit notorious for lack of communication in work settings.
+On my first day in the office I was told to create four full syllabi in a week and have them correlate to the Thai government curriculum.
 If that sounds confusing, it’s because it was.
 I had no idea what any of it meant, but my colleagues were super helpful in getting me through it.
 Full disclosure, at this point there was a little bit of “what am I doing here?” setting in, and I felt pretty out of my depth.
-Thailand hadn’t been my first choice and even within Thailand, I was a bit resentful of not being near a postcard-perfect beach and island-hopping every day.
+Thailand hadn’t been my first choice.
+Even within Thailand, I was a bit resentful of not being near a postcard-perfect beach and island-hopping every day.
 I’m glad to report that this dissolved away very quickly.
-Once I had completed my first week of classes I felt so much more at home and the kids, my colleagues, and the city, in general, felt so welcoming.
+Once I had completed my first week of classes I felt so much more at home.
+The kids, my colleagues, and the city, in general, felt so welcoming.
 I am grateful to get to see ‘real’ Thai life by living up north and the slow life is starting to grow on me.

 What has been your favourite thing about Thailand?